HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 {{ figure_markup(
   image="placeholder-but-no-label.png",
-  caption="Use of placeholders on inputs.", description="57.8% of desktop sites and 55.7% of mobile sites use placeholders.
+  caption="Use of placeholders on inputs.", description="A bar chart showing 57.8% of desktop sites and 55.7% of mobile sites use placeholders.
 69.2% of desktop sites and 69.7% of mobile sites have inputs with no label.
 63.4% of desktop sites and 64.8% of mobile sites have placeholders and also inputs with no labels.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQf4cxIC7ywDV-K2RpfaTeCYI4URyJE1air8BCAxoOw7VW9MjGRQfwHuILvhw-6UmcWnsrAJ0-1TTD_/pubchart?oid=1871025491&format=interactive", sheets_gid="743455437", sql_file="placeholder_but_no_label.sql"